-Maggie's television career encompasses Hospital Watch, Bodymatters Roadshow, QED, and BBC2's women's documentary series The Doll's House.
+Since those days Maggie has worked on science, medical and technology programmes for over 30 years.
+Her television career encompasses Hospital Watch, Bang Goes The Theory, Bodymatters Roadshow, QED, and BBC2's women's documentary series The Doll's House.
 She has worked as a medical and consumer reporter for This Morning on ITV and has presented film reports for BBC's current affairs programme 4x4, as well as a series called Heartland for Channel Health.
 She has also presented the science programme Wideworld for Channel 5.

 Many people at the top of their professions today grew up with Maggie Philbin as part of their lives, and view her with great affection and recognise the humour, intelligence and skills she can bring to just about any event.